 Wild Basin Wilderness Preserve, located along the picturesque Capital of Texas Highway, is a great spot for an easy family hike.
 With 2.5 miles of nature trails to choose from, you can walk as little as .5 miles on the Easy Access Loop, or take the time to explore more of the 227-acre preserve.
-Trails are open to the public from dawn to dusk daily.
-Admission is free, with a suggested donation of $3 for adults and $2 for seniors and children 5-12 years old.
+Trails are open to the public from sunrise to sunset daily.
+Admission is free, but donations are accepted.
 The donation box is located next to the Environmental Education Center (where you will also find trail maps).

 For more information about Wild Basin, visit the website.
 Please note that pets, bicycles and picnics are prohibited.

 805 N Capital of Texas Highway (Loop 360)